 OWNERS PORTAL: Owners, please ensure you take full advantage of the functionality of the online system and Owner's portal access at StetsonHillsHOA.com.
 Vantaca is the software that the HOA uses to provide online service, information, and manage owners accounts.
 All HOA information can be found within the Owners portal to include Governing documents, required policies, Financials, Reserve Study, Board minutes, etc. Requests can also be submitted online through the system to include architectural requests, work orders, billing questions, and violation complaints.
 Owners can check their account 24/7 and contact the Community Manager through the portal which improves service and lowers costs for the HOA.
-Additionally, the HOA, through Hammersmith, provides a Community Care Team which can be reached at 719-389-0700 Monday-Friday: 7am-8pm and Saturday-Sunday: 8am-8pm.
-Owners may contact the Community Manager at StetsonHillsMaster@eHammersmith.com.
+Owners may contact the Community Manager at email: StetsonHillsMaster@eHammersmith.com.